6 Best Ultra-Bright Camera Monitors For Filming In The Sun (2023)

 The bad thing is that the screen is prone to get greasy fingerprints all over it.

 The screen itself has a resolution of 1920x1080p and is daylight viewable with 2200nits.
-The contrast ratio is 1000:1 which isn’t quite enough to render deep blacks.
+The contrast ratio is 1000:1, which isn’t quite enough to render deep blacks.
 But none of these ultrabright monitors does that.

-You also get 100 sets of LUT Cube files for monitoring LOG-formats.
+You also get 100 sets of LUT Cube files for monitoring LOG formats.

-Also, on the back, you’ll find a Focus Puller Interface that can control and power the Tilta Nucleus N and M Focus Follow.
+Also, you’ll find a Focus Puller Interface on the back that can control and power the Tilta Nucleus N and M Focus Follow.

-You also get an HDMI-in port, SDI in, and SDI out (so it does HDMI-in to SDI-out!), and a 3.5mm headphone jack.
+You also get an HDMI-in port, SDI-in, and SDI-out (so it does HDMI-in to SDI-out!), and a 3.5mm headphone jack.

-And the housing is all aluminum, so it’s build really rugged.
+And the housing is all aluminum, so it’s built rugged.

 It uses Sony NP-F970 batteries that are not included.